Lily Allen and Friends: Reception

-The BBC was criticised by several teacher unions for a video aired on show of 18 March 2008 that apparently showed a student running up from behind and pulling down his teacher's trousers.
+The BBC was criticised by several teacher unions for a video aired during the 18 March episode, which apparently showed a student running up from behind and pulling down his teacher's trousers.
 The unions said airing this clip was irresponsible and greatly added to the teacher's embarrassment.
-While introducing the clip Allen called it kegging and said "It's very childish, but very funny".
+While introducing the clip, Allen called it kegging and said, "It's very childish, but very funny".

-As the tickets are simply distributed by an online ticket agency which anyone can apply for in an identical way to other TV shows, there was comment passed on whether statement "the audience consists entirely of Lily's online friends" was valid.
+As the tickets are simply distributed by an online ticket agency, which anyone can apply for in an identical way to other TV shows, there was comment passed on whether the statement "the audience consists entirely of Lily's online friends" was valid.

 It was reported that during an interview with Paddy McGuinness, Allen exposed her breast to the audience for three minutes.